 Conductors are responsible for their work and are required to oversee the work of other employees.
 They should be polite to their passengers and thoroughly understand how trains work.
 They must also be able to see and hear clearly and be healthy.

-Conductors who work on trains with long routes could be away for days.
+Conductors who work long routes could be away for days.
 However, federal regulations govern the length of their shifts.
-Trains operating regionally or locally permit conductors to work an ongoing evolution.
+Trains operating regionally or locally permit them to work an ongoing evolution.

-There is no prerequisite for prior experience to gain the job of a conductor of trains.
+There is no prerequisite for prior experience to gain the job of a conductor.
 According to BLS, certain conductors have entered the business by serving as brake or signal operators in a railroad yard.

 What is the name of train drivers in the United States?